cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/django-acra-step-by-step-tutorial.md

 ![](/files/guides/djangoproject-tutorial/acra-entities-current.png)

 Put simply, the application talks to AcraConnector.
-AcraConnector pretends to be a database listener that uses standard PostgreSQL protocol and send the request to AcraServer using [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session)
+AcraConnector pretends to be a database listener that uses standard PostgreSQL protocol and sends the request to AcraServer using [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session)
 (socket protection protocol).
 AcraServer sends a request to the database using the regular PostgreSQL protocol and receives an answer.
 If AcraServer detects the presence of AcraStruct while parsing the answer, it attempts to decrypt it and replace